node-js-libs/packnode/README.md

     $ cat myscript.js | packnode pass123 > packed.js

-CoffeeScript modules can be packed using

-    $ cat myscript.coffee | coffee -c -s | packnode pass123 > packed.js

-To specify a custom encryption algorithm or output encoding, use `-a` and `-e`

-    $ packnode -a aes256 -e hex < myscript.js > packed.js

-## Using a packed module

 Encrypted modules can be accessed by calling `unpack(password)`

     require('./packed').unpack('pass123'); //Same as require('./myscript')